-On or about April 23, 1998, several class action lawsuits were filed against the Company and its chief executive officer and then chief financial officer in the U.S. District Court for the Southern District of Texas, Houston Division.
+On or about April 23, 1998, several purported class action lawsuits were filed against the Company and its chief executive officer and then chief financial officer in the U.S. District Court for the Southern District of Texas, Houston Division.
 The first-filed complaint, styled Stanley Moskowitz ("Plaintiffs") v.
 Mitcham Industries, Inc., Billy F. Mitcham, Jr. and Roberto Rios ("Defendants"), alleged violations of Section 10(b), Rule 10b-5 and 20(a) of the Securities Exchange Act of 1934 and Sections 11 and 12(a)(2) of the Securities Act of 1933.
 On or about September 21, 1998, the complaints were consolidated into one action.
-On November 4, 1998, the Plaintiffs filed a consolidated amended complaint ("CAC"), which seeks class action status on behalf of those who purchased the Company's common stock from June 4, 1997 through March 26, 1998, and damages in an unspecified amount plus costs and attorney's fees.
-The CAC alleges that the Defendants made materially false and misleading statements and omissions in public filings and announcements concerning its business and its allowance for doubtful accounts.
-On or about January 15, 1999, the Defendants filed a motion to dismiss the CAC.
+On November 4, 1998, the Plaintiffs filed a consolidated amended complaint ("CAC"), which sought class action status on behalf of purchasers of the Company's common stock from June 4, 1997 through March 26, 1998, and damages in an unspecified amount plus costs and attorney's fees.
+The CAC alleged that the Defendants made materially false and misleading statements and omissions in public filings and announcements concerning its business and its allowance for doubtful accounts.
 On September 28, 1999, the Court granted in part and denied in part the Defendants' motion to dismiss, and granted Plaintiffs leave to amend on certain claims.
 On December 8, 1999, Plaintiffs filed their second consolidated amended complaint ("SCAC").
-On December 14, 1999, Plaintiffs served discovery on Defendants.
-On January 28, 2000, Defendants filed a motion to dismiss the SCAC.
-On February 4, 2000, the Court agreed with Defendants that Plaintiffs' discovery was improper because, under the Reform Act, discovery is stayed until the Court sustains the sufficiency of the SCAC.
-On February 28, 2000, the Plaintiffs filed an opposition to Defendants' motions to dismiss, and on March 15, 2000, Defendants filed their reply.
-The Company awaits the Court's ruling.
+On October 2, 2000, the Court granted in part and denied in part the Defendants' motions to dismiss the SCAC.
+On December 5, 2000, the Defendants answered and denied the allegations in the SCAC.
+On April 17, 2001, facing protracted and expensive litigation, Defendants agreed in principle with Plaintiffs to a \$2,700,000 settlement, to be paid by the Company and its insurance carrier, pending execution of a final settlement agreement and approval by the Court.